 The manifestation of this vision took shape as a creative framework comprised of two main pillars of study: Complex Problems and Enduring Questions.
 Courses in both categories were interdisciplinary in nature and fostered a shared freshman experience, but their content and objectives differed.
 Complex Problems courses set out to investigate a contemporary issue from many perspectives.
 A team of two professors leveraged hands-on, experiential teaching methods to build students’ problem-solving and analytical skill sets.
 Enduring Questions linked two courses from separate disciplines around a particular subject or inquiry that has proven to be timeless, recurring in the art, history, and literature of many eras and cultures.

 Building upon our recommendations, Boston College published an initial roadmap to share the vision for the renewed core with their wider Boston College community.
 In Fall 2016, Boston College piloted six of these new core classes with the incoming freshman class.
 Initial feedback has been positive, and the program has continued.
-To get a sense for the types of courses available in the new core curriculum, you can view these videos on the Boston College website.
+To get a sense for the types of courses, you can view this video.